cloudfoundry/cf-smoke-tests/README.md

 - The smoke-tests `org` must be entitled to use the isolation segment.
 - The space that is referred to as `isolation_segment_space` in the smoke-tests config must be assigned to the isolation segment

+**NOTE:**
+If the default identity provider for your deployment is not UAA, it is recommended that you set the `origin` configuration property to UAA, and ensure the user credentials that you provide are registered with UAA.

 ## Running Tests

 To execute the tests, run: